Lightning: Atmospheric phenomena in which lightning occurs

+Charge separation

+Charge separation in thunderstorms

-The details of the charging process are still being studied by scientists, but there is general agreement on some of the basic concepts of thunderstorm electrification.
-Electrification can be by the triboelectric effect as a result of ion transfer between colliding bodies.
-Uncharged, colliding water-drops can become charged because of charge transfer between them (as aqueous ions) in an electric field as would exist in a thunder cloud.
+The details of the charging process are still being studied by scientists, but there is general agreement on some of the basic concepts of thunderstorm charge separation, also known as electrification.
+Electrification can be by the triboelectric effect leading to electron or ion transfer between colliding bodies.

 The main charging area in a thunderstorm occurs in the central part of the storm where air is moving upward rapidly (updraft) and temperatures range from -15 to -25 C; see Figure 1.
 In that area, the combination of temperature and rapid upward air movement produces a mixture of super-cooled cloud droplets (small water droplets below freezing), small ice crystals, and graupel (soft hail).
 The updraft carries the super-cooled cloud droplets and very small ice crystals upward.
 At the same time, the graupel, which is considerably larger and denser, tends to fall or be suspended in the rising air.

-The differences in the movement of the precipitation cause collisions to occur.
+The differences in the movement of the cloud particles cause collisions to occur.
 When the rising ice crystals collide with graupel, the ice crystals become positively charged and the graupel becomes negatively charged; see Figure 2.
 The updraft carries the positively charged ice crystals upward toward the top of the storm cloud.
 The larger and denser graupel is either suspended in the middle of the thunderstorm cloud or falls toward the lower part of the storm.

-The result is that the upper part of the thunderstorm cloud becomes positively charged while the middle to lower part of the thunderstorm cloud becomes negatively charged.
+Typically, the upper part of the thunderstorm cloud becomes positively charged while the middle to lower part of the thunderstorm cloud becomes negatively charged.
+The above process of charge separation as a result of cloud particle collisions is normally referred to as the non-inductive charging mechanism.